 2. Always use a glass.
 You should always use a clean glass, a very clean glass.
 In most brewing establishments, the glasses are always hand washed and air dried to ensure that there isn't a speck of grease in the glass to deflate the head and leave soapy looking bubbles behind.

-3. The English are right.
+3. English is right.
 As the English know, refrigerated beer is too cold to fully appreciate the taste.
 In brewpubs, the beer is served at temperatures that are cool but not that cold.
 The iced and chilled glasses are saved for martinis.

 Anytime you are looking for the best in microbrews, you can count on Philly to deliver the best in beer.
 There are lots of brewpubs in town, with everything you could ever want.
 Anytime you are in the area, don't hesitate to stop off and see why the microbrews here are easily among the best in the United States - or the world for that matter.